Partnership will help the UC Berkeley and Stanford-based lab test a new model for understanding leadership beliefs using real-world enterprise data

 Research testing will begin in late Q3 / early Q4’20 and run for approximately 12 months, based on the evolving needs of the study.
 Cultivate users will be given the choice to opt-in for the study, and all data will be kept confidential and used only for academic research.
 Cultivate will ask opt-in users to take the MCET and then look for correlations between how they score on the test and their digital leadership behaviors.
 This will help determine if users’ beliefs about leadership actually affect behavior.

 “The study aims to understand the role of cognitive similarity in social learning about effective leadership.
 Understanding this relationship can help in designing more effective nudges of leadership behavior by exposing people to the ideas of other leaders who vary in cognitive similarity,” said Professor Sameer Srivastava.
-“Our partnership will Cultivate promises to help advance research and inform organizational practice.”
+“Our partnership with Cultivate promises to help advance research and inform organizational practice.”

 The Computational Cultural Lab uses computational methods and data science to measure and model culture dynamics in social groups.
 Professors Srivastava and Goldberg bring decades of combined experience in academia to this work.
 The leadership MCET, which was developed together with assistant professor Doug Guilbeault from UC Berkeley and doctoral candidates Austin van Loon and Katharina Lix from Stanford, is unique in that it elicits leadership construals, or how participants think about the concept of leadership, using the established warmth-competence framework.
 Outside of this partnership, Professor Srivastava is an advisor to Cultivate.